What should I expect at worship?

 Do you offer support for those with disabilities?

 Our new church campus is fully accessible, with no steps between the parking lot and sanctuary.
-For those who are deaf or hearing impaired, we offer ASL sign language interpretation every Sunday.
 In addition, assisted listening devices are available from the sound booth.

 Do I have to be a church member to take communion?

 At Kirkwood UCC, “everyone, everyone, everyone” is welcome at the Table.
 No exceptions.
 Communion a sacrament of the church, a special place of meeting with God and an experience of unity with each other.
 ALL are welcome at the table without regard to church membership or belief.